ParcoursVis: Visualization of Electronic Health Record Sequences at Scale

 \subsection{Improving the Scalability of EHR Visualizations}

-Enhancing the efficiency of data structures and algorithms~\faBarChart~is crucial for scalability.
-However, relying solely on this approach overlooks the potential for greater results.
+Enhancing the efficiency of data structures, algorithms~\faBarChart~and using parallelism~$\rightrightarrows$ are crucial for scalability.
+Yet, relying solely on traditional optimizations also overlooks the potential for orders of magnitude improvements with PVA~\faSpinner~.
+The transition to a progressive approach, while offering substantial benefits for achieving scalability, is nonetheless far from straightforward and relies on various implementation choices.
 As demonstrated in this article, partitioning data into chunks and effectively managing aggregated cumulative data are crucial for optimizing performance at scale.
 Indeed, incorporating progressive computation in the main loop further enhances scalability and decouples interactivity from data size~\faSpinner~.
-In the latest version of ParcoursVis, we also perform progressive computations on demand, such as the distributions of a large number of attributes associated with patients when a node's details are demanded; this avoids slowing down the main aggregation loop while supporting a rich set of attributes.
+In the latest version of ParcoursVis, we also perform progressive computations on demand, such as the distributions of a large number of attributes associated with patients when a node is selected; this avoids slowing down the main aggregation loop while supporting a richer set of attributes.

 Furthermore, effective uncertainty visualization depends on the convergence rate.
 When the convergence is longer than 30 seconds or so, uncertainty can be visualized on its own since users have time to read it and decide if what they see is good enough while the progression continues.
-For faster convergence, stability can become a proxy for quality with the caveat of avoiding spurious instability due to progressive algorithm artifacts, as described in \autoref{sec:stability}.
+For faster convergence, stability can become a proxy for quality with the caveat of avoiding spurious instability due to progressive algorithm artifacts, as described in \autoref{sec_stability}.